CsillaVamos/csillavamos/projects/weather_station_suitability.md

 title: Suitable Locations for Weather Stations in the Amazonía Region of Ecuador
 ---

-# Suitable Locations for Weather Stations in the Amazonía Region of Ecuador
+*Made for the course Advanced Geo-information Science for Earth and Environment, Wageningen University and Research*

 ![Suitable Locations for Weather Stations in the Amazonía Region of Ecuador](../assets/images/weather_station_suitability.png)

-*Made for the course Advanced Geo-information Science for Earth and Environment, Wageningen University and Research*

 ## Project description
 The objective was to determine suitable locations for weather stations, taking into account accessibility and representation of different climate conditions.